Kids bath guide

 - Separate hand soap, body wash, shampoo, and bubble bath.

-- Check fragrance and colorant signals for repeated use.
+- Check fragrance and colorant details for repeated use.

-- Use source evidence as a filter, not medical advice.
+- Use sources as a filter, not medical advice.

 - Match the exact scent and size before an Amazon link goes public.